A whole new spin on traditional wood flooring

 Based on those findings, Mohawk saw an opportunity—and seized it.
 “We capitalized on what we learned, and that led to the creation of the RevWood and RevWood Plus brands,” Duke explained.
 “We know consumers understand there’s prestige in hardwood, but they also have a hard time justifying paying a lot of money for a solid hardwood floor—nature’s ‘gold’ standard.
 It represents the highest quality in the mind of the consumers, but it’s also the highest cost.
 But wood is not as durable or scratch resistant as laminate, so consumers don’t get all the benefits.”

-Making the mental leap from laminate to hardwood was not as difficult for consumers, Duke argues, because of the way Mohawk’s laminate products are constructed.
+Making the mental leap from laminate to hardwood—from what a consumer might call “fake wood flooring” to what might be called “hardwood floor alternatives“—was not as difficult for Mohawk customers, Duke argues, because of the way Mohawk’s laminate products are constructed.
 “Our laminate products are mostly made up of wood,” she noted.
 “It wasn’t a big challenge for us to put laminate and engineered wood in the same category because the consumer automatically did that for us.”